 Frequently Asked Questions

-Please check out our FAQ’s below to help find the information you need.
+Quickly find the information you need.

 IGU was created as a public utility by the FNSB through Ordinance No. 2012-52, after acquiring an area-wide natural gas utility power by transfer from the Cities of Fairbanks, Alaska and North Pole, Alaska.
 IGU is a wholly owned subsidiary of the FNSB, with the primary objective to provide low cost, clean burning, natural gas to the largest number of customers in the FNSB as soon as possible.
 Its goal is to bring both economic and environmental well-being to the FNSB area, and provide an important and necessary benefit to the public.